 Following a teaching assistantship at Brevard Music Center with Pablo Mahave-Veglia, Leslie studied with Uri Vardi at the University of Wisconsin, Madison.
 She then worked for Shar Products Company as one of their first ever Apprentices, learning about the music industry from a new perspective and traveling to the 2007 MusikMesse in Frankfurt, Germany to assist members of Shar’s fine instrument and purchasing departments.

 Leslie moved east to join the Fairfax Symphony and continue her MM at the University of Maryland, College Park, where she studied cello with Evelyn Elsing.
 Her time at UMD included a performance with the Left Bank Quartet at the Kennedy Center’s Terrace Theater, a recital with the University of Maryland String Quartet at the Kennedy Center’s Millennium Stage, and a ground-breaking, choreographed performance of Stravinsky’s Petrouchka under the direction of James Ross.
-Leslie studied cello and chamber music with members of the Guarneri Quartet, then in residence at UMD, and spent one semester working with the Kronos Quartet.
+Leslie studied cello and chamber music with members of the Guarneri Quartet, then in residence at UMD, spent one semester working with the Kronos Quartet, and participated in a masterclass with Steven Isserlis.
 While still a master’s student, Dr. Kenneth Slowik, UMD faculty and Artistic Director of the Smithsonian Chamber Music Society, invited Leslie to join a doctoral seminar studying Beethoven quartets.
 This led to an independent study of Haydn quartets with the newly formed University of Maryland String quartet, a subsequent invitation to perform at McGill University’s Haydn festival in 2009, viola Da gamba studies, and several opportunities to use the fine instruments in the Smithsonian’s collection.
 Leslie also spent a summer at Bowdoin International Music Festival, where she studied with Steven Doane, Rosemary Elliott, and Amir Eldan, and had a masterclass with the Juilliard Quartet.

 Leslie taught extensively in Charlottesville, beginning with her work for the Charlottesville City Schools through the Boyd Tinsley Program.
 Boyd Tinsley, violinist of the Dave Matthews Band and one of Charlottesville High School’s most famous alumni, provides scholarships to make high quality musical instruction available to economically disadvantaged students.
 Leslie taught 7th-12th grade beneficiaries of this fund, all of whom developed the skills needed to participate fully in their award-winning ensembles.
 As cello instructor for the Charlottesville Waldorf School, she taught group and individual lessons for 3rd-8th grade students, growing the program significantly and developing the introductory class to be both enriching and individualized.
 Additionally, Leslie ran a full private studio of Suzuki and traditional cello students.